 PETS are allowed in the park but are prohibited in certain areas.
 Check the parks site to see exactly that is.
 Pets must be kept on a 6 foot leash!

 There are a few food spots on the main highways in the park.
 Munising has a variety of food options as well as Grand Marais area.

-Some Hotels near Pictured Rocks National Lakeshore include:
+Some places to stay near Pictured Rocks National Lakeshore include: